pourmalek/covir2/20210920/README.md

 <br/><br/>

-#### IMPE update 20210825 notes:
+#### IMPE update 20210909 notes:

 IMPE update 20210909 was released on 20210920.

 On 20210920, IMPE removed their THREE available previous updates, and uploaded their new update, 2021-09-09_v8.csv.zip.
-"GBarnsley Remove old pages to save on site space 63c9e0e".

 For use in this code, IMPE estimates for Iran from "2021-09-09_v8.csv" is stored in file "2021-09-25-09_v8 Iran.csv".